 - If you love to host gatherings, consider sharing the responsibility with a friend or schedule gatherings for when you feel your best, not just when it’s convenient for others.

-- View your social energy as sometime finite that you need to ‘budget’.
+- View your social energy as something finite that you need to ‘budget’.
 Determine how you can budget your social energy each week, month, or day.

 - Limit yourself to spending time with only the people who really matter to you (this exercise may help).
 If this is not possible, exercise as much control around the time, frequency, and setting when interacting with people that drain you.